Cones

 Semidefinite cones

-The symmetric positive semidefinite cone of matrices is the set
+The real positive semidefinite cone of matrices is the set

 and for short we use \(S \succeq 0\) to denote membership.
-SCS vectorizes this cone in a special way which we detail here.
+SCS vectorizes these cones in a special way which we detail here.

 This must be done for the rows of both \(A\) and \(b\) that correspond to semidefinite cones and must be done independently for each semidefinite cone.

-and produces a vector consisting of the lower triangular elements scaled and arranged as
+and produces a vector consisting of the lower triangular real parameters scaled and re-arranged.
+In the real case, the result is

 To recover the matrix solution this operation must be inverted on the components of the vectors returned by SCS corresponding to each semidefinite cone.
 That is, the off-diagonal entries must be scaled by \(1/\sqrt{2}\) and the upper triangular entries are filled in by copying the values of lower triangular entries.
-Explicitly, the inverse operation takes vector \(s \in \mathbf{R}^{k(k+1)/2}\) and produces the matrix
+Explicitly, in the real case the inverse operation takes vector \(s \in \mathbf{R}^{k(k+1)/2}\) and produces the matrix

-So the cone definition that SCS uses is
+So the cone definitions that SCS uses are

 Example